How to Cite a Blog Post in MLA, APA, or Chicago

 - The URL or direct link to the post

 Author’s Last Name, Author’s First Name.
 “Title of Post.”
-Blog Name, Publisher (only include this information if it is different than the name of the blog site), Date blog post was published, Link to post (omit // or //).
+Blog Name, Publisher (only include this information if it is different than the name of the blog site), date blog post was published, URL.
+Column or section name (if applicable).